 Later that day on Pinterest, I came across this anger iceberg infographic by The Gottman Institute.
 I think The Universe wanted to drive the point home to me, make sure I really got it.

 For me, it feels easier to know that I’m dealing with guilt or some emotion other than anger.
 Anger seems so explosive and unreasonable (even in a person who quietly seethesrather than shouting) and I’m never sure how to approach it in another person.
 But these experiences of late have given me some ideas about how to go about it.
-Keep an eye out for my upcoming post about how we can respond helpfully to our children when they are angry.

 Much love to you and your little souls,